lalevada/blackswan_codetest/README.md

 # Coding test project for Blackswan

-This application is used to mock bank link to wallet functionality for banks to dev against.
+This application is used to assess developer ability.

 ## Endpoints